stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

 * Venthyr
     - When using {{ site.data.legendary.skybreakers }} the value of {{ site.data.soulbind.wasteland_propriety }} increases making it worthwhile to experiment with Theotar the Mad Duke!
     - Otherwise using Nadja the Mistblade.
-* Necrolord
-    - Plague Deviser Marileth with either [Ooz's Frictionless Coating](https://ptr.wowhead.com/spell=323091/oozs-frictionless-coating) for defense *or* {{ site.data.soulbind.preemptive_strike }} for reliable offensive value.
-    - Bonesmith Heirmir provides excellent value on sustained AoE so can also be considered as appropriate depending on your situation.

 For additional information, please visit our [Talents](https://stormearthandlava.com/guide/general/talents.html) and [Legendaries](https://stormearthandlava.com/guide/general/legendaries.html) pages.
 Don't forget to check out Additional Resources at the bottom of this page!